 The penalties for failing to take the necessary corrective action following receipt of a notice can be as much as 50% of the tax and / or NIC at stake and will apply in addition to any other penalties due up to a maximum of 100% of the tax (higher maximum percentages apply where an offshore matter is involved).
 For more on offshore matters, see the Penalties for offshore matters and offshore transfers guidance note.

-The taxpayer must decide whether he should:
+The taxpayer must decide whether they should:

-If the taxpayer takes the second option he will have to pay not only the tax but also a penalty of up to 100% of the tax (higher if there is an offshore element involved) if he:
+If the taxpayer takes the second option they will have to pay not only the tax but also a penalty of up to 100% of the tax (higher if there is an offshore element involved) if he:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.